Using HTTP as an RPC Transport

 This directs the client to connect to the RPC server program on Server7.microsoft.com.
 To do this, the client will first use port 80 (or port 443 if SSL is used) to connect to myproxy.
 This will give the client program access to the Internet.
 Using the Internet, the client program next connects to the RPC proxy on Major7.microsoft.com.
 The RPC proxy will establish a connection to the RPC server program running on Server7.microsoft.com.

 The vast majority of computers today are configured for Web browsing.
-Therefore, most clients do not need to specify the HttpProxy, because it will be pulled from Internet connectivity settings.
+Therefore, most clients do not need to specify the HttpProxy, because it will be retrieved from Internet connectivity settings.